-As previously rumoured, RIM have announced their very own tablet, called the Playbook.
+As previously rumoured, RIM has announced their very own tablet, called the Playbook.
 How does it stack up against the competition, though?
 Won’t you join me as I run down all of the features – inside and out – of this new device?
 I thought so…

-Multitasking done right
+Multitasking is done right

-Just about every major tablet in existence can now do multitasking, although Apple is late to the party with it’s iOS 4.2 release for the iPad still in Beta until November.
+Just about every major tablet in existence can now do multitasking, although Apple is late to the party with its iOS 4.2 release for the iPad still in Beta until November.
 How a device multitasks, though, is just as important as the feature itself.
-Whereas the iPad doesn’t allow a process to carry on running fully in the background, instead freezing its state and allowing certain API’s to function without user interaction, RIM claims that the Playbook can truly multitask, with operations continuing to run in the background even when you can’t see them.
+Whereas the iPad doesn’t allow a process to carry on running fully in the background, instead of freezing its state and allowing certain API’s to function without user interaction, RIM claims that the Playbook can truly multitask, with operations continuing to run in the background even when you can’t see them.

 Incredibly intimidating hardware

-Please excuse me fantasising over this hardware for a second whilst I run through it with you… The Playbook will come with 1GB of RAM, four times the amount in the Apple iPad, and a dual core 1GHz processor as well.
+Please excuse me fantasising over this hardware for a second whilst I run through it with you… The Playbook will come with 1GB of RAM, four times the amount in the Apple iPad, and a dual-core 1GHz processor as well.
 Not only does this equal lots of calculations per second, but it also supports the use of dual cameras (5MP rear, 3MP front) for video conferencing and 1080p video playback (yes, even the new Apple TV can’t do that!).

 The display is 7″ in size and has a resolution of 1024 x 600, meaning that it has a better pixel density than the iPad’s 10″ screen of a similar resolution.
 As if the device couldn’t get any better, we’re also going to be treated to HDMI and a Micro-USB port for output.